ArturSpirin/test_junkie/README.md

 ```

 ### Meta
+Functions of classes that are assigned as [Listeners](#test-listeners) and inherit from `Listener`,
-All of the TestListener class instance functions have access to the test's and suite's meta information if such
+have access to the test's and suite's meta information if such was passed in to the [@Suite](#suite) or [@test](#test)
-was passed in to the [@Suite](#suite) or [@test](#test) decorator.
-Metadata can be of any data type.
+decorator.
+Metadata can be of any data type and has no effect on how Test Junkie runs the tests.
+Metadata is
+simply here for you, so you can associate additional details with the test case and use it in your testing process
+if necessary.

 You can use meta to set properties such as:
 + Test name, suite name, description, expected results etc - anything that can be useful in reporting
 + Test case IDs - if you have a test management system, leverage it to link test scripts directly